Rethinking Security Architectures: AI’s Impact on Cyber

 To tackle this, NVIDIA deployed individualized AI agents – “expert agents” – tailored for specific functions such as sales, HR, and finance.
 “What I’ve done is split my enterprise into expert roles,” Reber explained.
 This not only enhances security but also increases the value and effectiveness of AI bots, he said.

+A new NVIDIA AI Blueprint showcases how developers can build an AI agent for security–to automate the time consuming process of triaging critical software vulnerabilities.
+Using generative AI, this blueprint can help accelerate the analysis of software vulnerabilities from days to seconds.

 Moreover, he introduced the concept of “agentic architectures,” which facilitates orchestration across various expert agents.
 This approach allows users to pose questions while the system understands the context and routes requests through specialized agents.
 He said, “I now have four choke points to protect my AI systems and allow the business to move forward.”
-Each expert agent operates under strict access controls, creating layered defenses that enhance overall cybersecurity, Reber said.
+Reber said each expert agent operates under strict access controls, creating layered defenses that enhance overall cybersecurity.

 Reber offered five essential AI security priorities for chief information security officers to begin considering today: data supply chain and governance; AI development and lifecycle; AI transparency and responsibility; AI adversarial research and development; and cyber responsiveness.